• Skip to primary navigation

 Recipe Options

-• Add a teaspoon or more of grated fresh ginger to add flavor and a subtle heat.
+• Add a teaspoon or more of grated fresh ginger for subtle warmth and spice.

-• Vary your sweetness by swapping in maple syrup, agave nectar or brown sugar for some or all of the honey.
+• Swap in maple syrup, agave nectar, or brown sugar for the honey.

-• Toss in peeled, diced apple for added flavor and texture.
+• Toss in peeled, diced apple for extra crunch and natural sweetness.

-• Swap pecans or hazelnuts for the walnuts.
+• Use pecans or hazelnuts instead of walnuts.

 Serve With